What did Amazon get right with the brand takeover of popular local retailer Souq?

 “Amazon endorsed Souq at first, showing respect for the former’s customer base, and then came into its own to unequivocally establish total ownership and, therefore, replace Souq with Amazon in people’s mindsets.”

 Ferro says it may take longer to replace a local brand such as Souq in people’s hearts, but the Amazon brand “has what it takes” to do so.

 "The question I would ask is the extent to which the culture of Souq and the culture of Amazon are compatible.
 I can only assume they are close enough or the deal might not have gone through.
 Only time will tell,” the branding expert added.

 Stephen King, lecturer in media at Middlesex University Dubai, argues that Amazon’s takeover of Souq wasn’t a “rebranding" but rather a takeover.
 “To the outside world there would be little difference,” the lecturer said.

 King said a straightforward rebrand would require the same company to adopt a new logo, tagline, positioning and personality.
 But in the case of Souq, the brand was retired and replaced by the existing Amazon brand.

 “The Amazon case is also unique due to the way it personalises its relationship with the customer.
 This helps to establish a very familiar relationship from the outset making it extremely convenient to use the service.
 It's almost a seamless transition,” the lecturer said.

 King said that the advertising campaign to announce the Amazon acquisition and to encourage customers to migrate was "effective and smoothly done".

-“It wasn't abrupt and took place over a reasonable period where both brands were used together, before Souq was retired completely.”For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“It wasn't abrupt and took place over a reasonable period where both brands were used together, before Souq was retired completely.”retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.